 So the church throughout all Judea and Galilee and Samaria enjoyed peace, being built up; and going on in the fear of the Lord and in the comfort of the Holy Spirit, it continued to increase.Acts 9:31(NASB)

-For instance.. the Son directs our prayers and worship to the Father, and the Father honours the Son... while Spirit points us to Jesus, Who is the only Person in the Godhead Who became flesh and blood and suffered for the sin of mankind.
-He lived as God designed man to live - in submission to the Father, and learned obedience by the things that He suffered.
+For instance... the Son directs our prayers and worship to the Father, and the Father honours the Son... while the Spirit points us to Jesus, Who is the only Person in the Godhead Who became flesh and blood and suffered for the sin of mankind.
+He lived as God designed man to live - in submission to the Father and learned obedience by the things He suffered.
 In so doing, Jesus earned credentials to become the one and only Mediator between God and man - the Man Christ Jesus.

-The Book of Acts is a time of transition from the pre-cross dispensation of the Law, when God was working through Israel to the post-cross dispensation of grace, when the Church became God's ministers of reconciliation, through the power of the indwelling Holy Spirit.
-The early Christians had to learn to listen to the leading of the indwelling Holy Spirit's, for when His gentle voice is heeded He brings comfort, inner calm and a peace that passes our human understanding, but when His guiding tone is ignored or His promptings are resisted, He can be grieved or even quenched, in a believer's life.
+The Book of Acts is a time of transition from the pre-Cross dispensation of the Law, when God was working through Israel, to the post-Cross dispensation of grace, when the Church became God's ministers of reconciliation, through the power of the indwelling Holy Spirit.
+The early Christians had to learn to listen to the leading of the indwelling Holy Spirit, for when His gentle voice is heeded, He brings comfort, inner calm, and a peace that passes our human understanding, but when His guiding tone is ignored or His promptings are resisted, He can be grieved, or even quenched in a believer's life.

-When the Church began to realise that the saving message of the Gospel of Grace was not only for Jews, Jewish proselytes and men of Israel living in different parts of the world... but was also to be be given to the Samaritans in Samaria and Gentiles in the uttermost part of the earth, there followed a time of peace in the land.
-This was a time when the Church expanded and the believers continued to be built up in the fear of the Lord This was a time when they were obeying the will of God, carrying out Christ's commands, obeying the leading of the Spirit and walking in spirit and truth... and this was a time when they all experienced the comfort of the indwelling Holy Spirit in their heart.
+When the Church began to realise that the saving message of the gospel of grace was not only for Jews, Jewish proselytes, and men of Israel living in different parts of the world, but was also to be be given to the Samaritans in Samaria and Gentiles in the uttermost parts of the earth, there followed a time of peace in the land.
+This was a time when the Church expanded and the believers continued to be built up in the fear of the Lord.
+This was a time when they were obeying the will of God, carrying out Christ's commands, obeying the leading of the Spirit, and walking in spirit and truth... and this was a time when they all experienced the comfort of the indwelling Holy Spirit in their hearts.